Yvonne Elliman

 Yvonne Marianne Elliman (born December 29, 1951) is an American singer, songwriter, and actress who performed for four years in the first cast of the stage musical Jesus Christ Superstar.
-She scored a number of hits in the 1970s and achieved a US No. 1 hit with "If I Can't Have You".
+She scored a number of hits in the 1970s and achieved a U.S. No. 1 hit with "If I Can't Have You".
 The song also reached No. 9 on the Adult Contemporary chart and number 4 on the UK Singles Chart.
-Her cover of Barbara Lewis's "Hello Stranger" went to No. 1 on the Adult Contemporary chart, and "Love Me" was No. 5; at the time she had three top 10 singles.
-After a long hiatus in the 1980s and 1990s, during which time she left music to be with her family, she made a comeback album as a singer-songwriter in 2004.
+Her cover of Barbara Lewis's "Hello Stranger" went to No. 1 on the Adult Contemporary chart, and "Love Me" was No. 5; at the time she had three top-ten singles.
+After a long hiatus in the 1980s and 1990s, during which she left music to be with her family, she made a comeback album as a singer-songwriter in 2004.

-Biography

-Early years
+Early life and education

-Elliman was born and raised in the Manoa neighborhood of Honolulu, Hawaii.
-Her mother was of Japanese and Chinese ancestries and her father, a salesman for Best Foods, was of Irish descent.
+Yvonne Marianne Elliman was born on December 29, 1951 and raised in the Manoa neighborhood of Honolulu, Hawaii.
+Her mother was of Japanese and Chinese ancestry, and her father, a salesman for Best Foods, was of Irish descent.
 Elliman showed interest in music from an early age, playing the ukulele by age four and taking piano lessons at age seven.
-While attending President Theodore Roosevelt High School, Elliman performed in the school band on standup bass and violin.
+While attending President Theodore Roosevelt High School, Elliman performed in the school band on upright bass and violin.
 However, she became most proficient on the guitar and performed as a singer and guitarist in a folk music band named We Folk, which she formed with schoolmates.
 The band fared well competing in local talent shows.

-According to Elliman, she was truant during her senior year at high school but graduated owing to the intervention of Peter Wilcox, the school's British-born band teacher, who persuaded her teachers to allow her to pass.
+According to Elliman she was truant during her senior year at high school but graduated owing to the intervention of Peter Wilcox, the school's British-born band teacher, who persuaded her teachers to allow her to pass.
 He encouraged 17-year-old Elliman to relocate to London and pursue a musical career, which she did shortly after graduating.